PCB Solder Mask

 - UV Curing Solder Resist Ink

 - LPI Solder Mask Ink

 The screen printing process conditions of UV curing solder resist ink is the same as the resist printing ink.

 Compared with thermal curing solder resist ink, UV curable solder resist ink has many advantages, such as no solvent, low volatility, low toxicity, environment-friendly, fast-drying, adapting to automated or semi-automated assembly line operations.
 The most significant advantage is that the curing temperature is low, with no thermal reaction for the laminate, and does not change the substrate size or cause a warping phenomenon.
 However, the thermal curing solder resists ink has better adhesion and heat resistance on the substrate than UV curing.
 So before UV curing, there should be a stricter pre-cleaning.

-Whether it is thermal curing solder resist ink or UV curing solder resists the ink, it can only be used for single-sided PCB and low-end electronic products.
+Whether thermal curing solder resist ink or UV curing solder resists the ink, it can only be used for single-sided PCB and low-end electronic products.
 The applying method is screen printing.
-With the circuit and the pad graphic line spacing becoming much denser, the original graphic screen printing method has been unable to meet the solder resist layer’s printing requirements.
+With the circuit and the pad graphic line spacing becoming much denser, the original graphic screen printing method has not met the solder resist layer’s printing requirements.

-Although the dry film solder method has been popular for a few years, because of its expensive materials, the manufacturing technology is not widely spread, and the operation process is complex low yield, so this technology has now been substantially eliminated.
+Although the dry film solder method has been popular for a few years, the manufacturing technology is not widely spread because of its expensive materials.
+The operation process is complex low yield, so this technology has now been substantially eliminated.
 Currently, the LPI solder mask ink is used for a high-density, high-precision printed circuit board.
 It has been gradually showing its advantages in high-end PCB.